bigcommerce/dev-docs/markdown/stencil-docs/reference-docs/global-objects-and-properties.md

 ## Sitemap

-	<b>Description:</b>A list of all sitemap properties for this BigCommerce storefront: pages, categories, and brands.<br>
+**Description:** A list of all sitemap properties for this BigCommerce storefront: pages, categories, and brands.

 <b>Handlebars Expression:</b> `{{sitemap}}`